Herbivicous/SparkLab/report.md

 ##### Acknoledgment

 Because we were working on laptops, we had to cut a large portion of the tables.
-Otherwise, the computations wouldn't progress at all.
+Otherwise, the computations wouldn't progres at all.
 As a consequence, our finding may not be representative of reality.